sugenemulpuri/Mulpuri-Farm/Mulpuri-Farm/public/README.md

 ## Mulpuri Farm

-This is an application for Mulpuri Farm built with React.
+This is an application for Mulpuri Farm built with Create React App.

 ## Description